 ORoperators to link search expressions.

-- Precedence of Boolean operators is parentheses,
+- Precedence of boolean operators is

 error OR fail error AND fail*